 - The price tag is high for a set of 6 knife

 The see-through knife block from Mercer Culinary accommodates 5-knife with a bonus one.
-The vertical position of the knife holder will save space in your kitchen, and the futuristic look will add an extra dimension in the interior.
+The vertical position of the knife holder will save space in your kitchen, and the futuristic look will add an extra dimension to the interior.

-All five knives come with high carbon German steel.
+All five knives come with high-carbon German steel.
 This composition will give you flexibility, along with sheer longevity.
-More than 30-years of knife crafting from the house of Mercer Culinary ensure the long time use of every knife.
+More than 30-years of knife crafting from the house of Mercer Culinary ensure the long-time use of every knife.

 Diversity and utility is the key to this high-end knife set.
 The number of knives may be limited, but they can take care of any kitchen workload.
 The combination of chefs, boning, bread, paring, and utility knives goes perfectly with the need for any personal or professional kitchen.
 If you need more-the a bonus serrated knife is there for you.

 The forged blades of each knife offer a razor-sharp edge for any cutting or slicing.
 Full tang construction within the Santoprene handle ensures a balanced and firm grip.
 A partial bolster is sufficient to provide both safety and freedom to work.
 The bolster gives you the option to use the full potential of the blade.
-It is one of the best knife set under 200.
+It is one of the best knives set under 200.